-Donald Trump Reportedly Believes French President Macron Leaked Their Private Conversations To The Media
+Donald Trump Reportedly Believes French President Emmanuel Macron Leaked Their Conversations To The Media

-President Donald Trump reportedly accused French President Emmanuel Macron of leaking their private conversations, according to former National Security Adviser John Bolton.
+President Donald Trump reportedly blamed French President Emmanuel Macron for allegedly leaking their private conversations, according to former National Security Adviser John Bolton.
 Bolton made the claims in his upcoming book, The Room Where It Happened: A White House Memoir.
 The book’s scheduled release date is June 23.

-As was reported by Business Insider, Bolton claimed that Trump said that Macron was “always leaking” their private conversations during the 2017 North Atlantic Treaty Organization (NATO) summit.
+As reported by Business Insider, Bolton claimed that Trump said Macron was “always leaking” their private conversations during the 2017 North Atlantic Treaty Organization (NATO) summit.
 However, the French president disputed the allegations, “smiling broadly” in the process.

 The frosty exchange is a far cry from the close relationship the two politicians once shared.
 In fact, the two men were even described to have developed a “bromance” (per CNN).
 However, disputes over NATO spending, climate change, and policies regarding the Islamic State quickly placed a strain on their relationship.

-Macron was not the only European official to have reportedly earned President Trump’s ire.
+Macron was not the only European official to have reportedly earned Trump’s ire.
 Another was European Union Chief Jean-Claude Juncker.
 Bolton claimed that Trump called Juncker a “vicious man who hated the United States desperately.”

 Other details continue to paint a picture of the U.S. president’s strained relationship with many European countries.
 For example, Trump also often sparred with German leader Angela Merkel, particularly over NATO spending.